 Welcome to MWSU!

-Since 1989 the Accessibility Resource Center has been providing support services for students with disabilities and we have seen a great number of those students achieve success both academically and in their chosen careers.
+We have seen students with we have seen a great number of those students achieve success both academically and in their chosen careers.
 We hope that you will become one of our success stories as well.
 As a student with a disability, you are not required to disclose that you have a disability unless you need to request accommodations.
 If you would like to explore which accommodations may be available to you, please follow the steps outlined below.

 I wish you great success in your academic endeavors.